Rachnerd/angular2/README.md

 ```

 To prevent the need of calling this json method every time we have to apply an operation on the Observable.
-The Rx.js library provides multiple operators for observables (kinda like streams).
+The Rx.js library provides multiple operators for observables (kinda like stream operations).
 For this workshop only
 map will be used.

 ```